 Be supportive and tolerant of yourself.
 Negative self-talk and harsh criticism will not improve your difficulties, but positive self-talk and compassion will ease the process.
 Have compassion and understanding for yourself, as you do for others.

 Make sure you know what your boundaries are and set healthy boundaries with others.
 Be clear on what’s okay for you and what’s not.
 Tell people what you want and don’t want.

 For example, if you have a friend who betrays your confidence, speak up.
 Don’t allow people to treat you badly.
 Become your own advocate.
 If someone is disrespectful or hurtful to you, speak up.
 Tell them you don’t want to be spoken to that way.

 If someone was unkind, hostile, or verbally abusive to someone you love, chances are that you would stand up for that person.
 Protect yourself, value yourself and take care of yourself, in the same way.

 Believe in yourself and your abilities.
 Become aware of your inner critic and learn to keep it under wraps.
 Self-love means that you have the ability to recognize your uniqueness, build on your strengths, and give yourself encouragement.

 Be compassionate and kind to yourself.
 Have compassion for your humanity, and that includes your flaws.
 You’re human and it’s inevitable that like everyone else, you will make mistakes.

-Become aware of your inner dialogue, lessen the amount of time you spend punishing or criticizing yourself.
+Become aware of your inner dialogue and lessen the amount of time you spend punishing or criticizing yourself.
 Reassure yourself, comfort yourself, and in time, learn to accept yourself unconditionally.

 Following these steps can take you on the journey to answering what is self-love and nurturing it in yourself.
-At the end of the day, it’s true, only when you love you, will you be ready for the love you know you deserve to give and receive in all other relationships in your life.
+When it comes to relationships, both sides should be practicing this – guys, self-love applies to you too – and only when you love yourself, will you be ready for the love you know you deserve in all other relationships in your life.